 METHOD:

-Transfer to a storage container and cover well.
-Refrigerate until ready to use.
+Transfer to a storage container, cover tightly, and refrigerate until ready to use.